November 13, online

 Isabella is most passionate about the intersection of business, finance and the environment, believing that the business and finance sectors can actually work to improve, not destroy, the environment.
 She weaves this into her role as Co-Founder and Relationship Director at the Climate Crisis Hub.
 As well as the Hub, Isabella works in the Sustainability Reporting and Impact Management space, with previous roles in impact investing.
 She holds a Master of Development Practice from the University of California Berkeley where she conducted research focused on Corporate Social Responsibility and Impact Investing.

-Catarina Rolfsdotter-Jansson is a program host, moderator, keynote speaker and author specializing in sustainable development, primarily climate action.
-Catarina moderates for the EU Commission, the Swedish Government, corporations, municipalities, and universities.
-She is chairwoman of the independent think tank Global Utmaning (Global Challenge), content director at A Sustainable Tomorrow, and one of the founding partners of the global climate organization Our Kids´ Climate which is active in 23 countries.Read less
+Catarina Rolfsdotter-Jansson is an expert moderator, lecturer, and devoted workshop leader in facilitating sustainable development.
+Catarina moderates for the EU Commission, the Swedish Government, corporations, local municipalities, and universities.
+She is also content director at A Sustainable Tomorrow and co-founder of the global climate NGO Our Kids´Climate.Read less

 Isabella is most passionate about the intersection of business, finance and the environment, believing that the business and finance sectors can actually work to improve, not destroy, the environment.
 She weaves this into her role as Co-Founder and Relationship Director at the Climate Crisis Hub.
 As well as the Hub, Isabella works in the Sustainability Reporting and Impact Management space, with previous roles in impact investing.
 She holds a Master of Development Practice from the University of California Berkeley where she conducted research focused on Corporate Social Responsibility and Impact Investing.Read less